LLNL/llnl.github.io/about/using-github.md

     - You will also have the option during 2FA to generate and save a list of recovery codes to get into your account in the event you lose access to one of your 2FA methods.
 This is *highly* recommended, and the recovery codes should be stored
     - It is recommended that you set up *MULTIPLE* 2FA options.
 This can protect your access to account in the even that you lose access to one of your authenticators.
     - For more information, check out the [Two-factor Authentication](https://github.com/blog/1614-two-factor-authentication) post on the GitHub Blog.
     - Having trouble setting up 2FA?
-Contact the [LLNL GitHub Admins](mailto:github-admin@llnl.gov) who will be happy to help.
+Contact the [LLNL GitHub Admins](mailto:github-admin@llnl.gov) who may be able to help.

 ### Joining the Organization